c++cudathrust

 For other STL containers using dynamic memory you probably wont be as lucky in terms of member functions being constexpr.
 The HPC nvc++ compiler (former PGI C++ compiler) does not need __device__ markers, so in theory one can use a lot more STL functionality in device code but in most cases that is a bad idea in terms of performance.
 STL functions must also still conform to CUDA's C++ Language Restrictions.

 Nvidia is developing its own C++ standard library implementation with its own device extensions in libcu++.
-There are no containers yet, but they might come in the future.
+By now it has a cuda::std::array that can be used in device code without special compiler flags but no other containers.
 For hash tables there is the cuCollections library (WIP).